 To date she has developed a website and newsletter.
 The task force hosted EES grantee Kathy McGregor’s On the Row in April ’21.
 She hosted a Community Conversation on Corrections in September ‘21, featuring the state’s Inspector General of Corrections and other nonprofit leaders involved with justice work.
 The event was livestreamed and the recording may be viewed here.

 A public witness event, Sacred Rights, was held in October ’21, in conjunction with Diocesan Council.
 She also held a book study on The Sun Does Shine: How I Found Life and Freedom on Death Row by Anthony Ray Hinton.
-She’s planning a mock hearing/testifier training for late ’22 and a Lobby Day event for early ’23; these are timed around the legislative session and focused on specific criminal justice reform bills.
+She’s planning a mock hearing/testifier training for late ’22 and a Diocesan Advocacy event for late spring ’23; these are timed around the legislative session and focused on specific criminal justice reform bills.